python-amazon-mws/python-amazon-mws/docs/source/gettingStarted.rst

 .. code-block:: python

+    from mws import Marketplaces

+    # Marketplaces is an enum we can use to fill in the `marketplace_id` value,
+    # instead of needing to manually enter, i.e., "ATVPDKIKX0DER"
+    my_marketplace = Marketplaces.US.marketplace_id

     response = products_api.list_matching_products(
-        marketplace_id=mws.Marketplaces.US.marketplace_id,
+        marketplace_id=my_marketplace,
         query="python",
     )
-    # mws.Marketplaces is an enum we can use to fill in the `marketplace_id` value,
-    # instead of needing to manually enter, i.e., "ATVPDKIKX0DER"

 The request is sent automatically when ``list_matching_products`` is called, and a ``response`` is returned.
 MWS typically returns an XML document encoded in ISO-8859-1